Skip to product information

 In this artwork, I deliberately use the 'hooks' of grand narratives and references to renaissance paintings that are embedded in all our collective consciousness.
 I'm attempting to flatten time, blur geographical boundaries, and bring to the fore a certain ‘consumption’ of contemporary culture that seems to be at a major penultimate moment before it eats itself into oblivion.
 There is beauty and death in this moment, and underneath it all, a small seed of a new beginning.

-Today, the world has slowed down, we are catching up with ourselves, and the game of cat and mouse has been halted indefinitely.
+In the upside down world of today, with its endless wars and fake news, we are waking up to the truth in our own ways.
 Even though the overall context is rather surreal, I can hear the long pent up sigh of sheer relief too.
 Our driverless runaway train, on which we were all passengers, has pressed the brake pedal just inches away from a screeching crash.
 What many of us are experiencing today is that unique existential moment in our lives where reality is frame frozen into a sort of shocked, numbing slow motion somersault.
 Everything familiar that is sound and solid is being flipped into the air, and nobody really knows where and how it will land.

 In this contemporary interpretation of Sandro Boticelli’s original work (The birth of Venus), Ketna Patel has literally turned inside out and back to front all its embedded metaphors....starting with the very title.